CodeUnit10X/lora_basics_modem_ports/Readme.md

 ## Build for LINUX

+If you have the GNSS LORA HAT, and RPI (Zero 2W, 3, 4B, etc)  you can build for your Linux Environment.
+You can build it standalone or in the context of buildroot.
+If you have a RPI Zero 2W I have a buildroot configuration already setup (see below).
+The LINUX Platform is a purely userspace implementation.

-The LINUX Platform is a purely userspace implementation.  **Note:  Lora Basics Modem kinda expects a flash device for storing LoRa context and other stuff, in this
-Linux example we dummy up flash with a file backed mmap.
+**Note:  Lora Basics Modem kinda expects a flash device for storing LoRa context and other stuff, in this Linux example we dummy up flash with a file backed mmap.
 So there is just a file flash.bin that gets created.
 It will persist but you can nuke it if you want to clear things out.**

+### Basic Standalone build

+Pre-reqs:
+- cmake
+- gcc 14

 <ol>
 	<li>mkdir build_linux && cd build_linux</li>
-	<li>cmake -DPLATFORM_BOARD="LINUX" -DPICO_SDK_PATH=/usr/share/pico-sdk -DRADIO_REGION=US_915 -DCMAKE_BUILD_TYPE=Release ..</li>
+	<li>cmake -DPLATFORM_BOARD=LINUX -DRADIO_REGION=US_915 -DCMAKE_BUILD_TYPE=Release ..</li>
 	<li>make -j 24</li>
 </ol>